ctlee/BioChemCoRe-2018/docs/pages/clustering.md

 cat alpha_carbons_indices.ndx active_site.ndx > selections.ndx
 ```

-And edit your selections.ndx file to get the format seen in the above example.
+And edit your selections.ndx file to get the format seen in the above example file.

 ## Step 5: How to Run Gromacs to do Gromos Clustering